PhilipDeFraties/NightWriter/README.md

 # [Nightwriter](https://backend.turing.io/module1/projects/night_writer/)

 ## Turing Mod 1 Independent Project
 Program for translating alphabetical characters into Braille and vice versa.
-For more details about project requirements please click the above hyperlink.
+Writer and reader runner files are used to perform the translations, when running these files 2 additional files are given from the command line, the first contains text to be translated and a new file in which the translation will be written.

 ## Instructions